Shop No. 3, B-24, Sector-10, Opp Allahabad Bank ,Behind Titan Eye Showroom, Shanti Nagar, Mira Road (E)

 Do you experience any of the following symptoms?

-At Dr. Vigil's Physiotherapy, we offer internal and external assessment and treatment for many women’s and men’s pelvic health issues.
+At Dr. Vigil’s Advanced Physiotherapy, we offer internal and external assessment and treatment for many women’s and men’s Pelvic Health Issues.
 During the assessment, we are looking at overall posture and alignment, and breathing strategies.
 This will tell us the strategies for using your inner (core) unit.